Pattern: Idempotent Consumer

 Solution

-You can make a consumer idempotent by recording in the database the IDs of the messages that it has processed successfully.
+Make a consumer idempotent by having it record the IDs of processed messages in the database.
 When processing a message, a consumer can detect and discard duplicates by querying the database.
 There are a couple of different places to store the message IDs.
 One option is for the consumer to use a separate PROCESSED_MESSAGES table.
 The other option is for the consumer to store the IDs in the business entities that it creates or updates.

 See also